Rays vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has collected 42 hits with five doubles, six home runs and 16 walks.
-He has driven in 17 runs.
+- Anthony Rizzo has 44 hits with five doubles, eight home runs, 16 walks and 20 RBI.

 Rizzo Recent Games